 Despite Paul McCartney‘s claims, the Beatles did not wait until topping the U.S. charts to come to America.
 The logistics of waiting until February 1st, 1964 to plan the group’s entire itinerary — including lodging, travel, security, and numerous contracts — would be nothing short of ridiculous.
 “I Want To Hold Your Hand” knocked Bobby Vinton‘s “There!
 I’ve Said It Again” out from the top spot and stayed at Number One for a whopping seven straight weeks, before being toppled by the Beatles’ own “She Loves You,” which after two weeks was overturned on April 4th, 1964 by the band’s official new single, “Can’t Buy Me Love” — the same week that “Fab Four” made history by holding down the Top Five positions in the Billboard singles chart.

-Sunday night (February 9th) marks the 55th anniversary of the Beatles’ American debut on The Ed Sullivan Show.
+Wednesday night, February 9th, marks the 59th anniversary of the Beatles’ American debut on The Ed Sullivan Show.
 Seen by over 73 million viewers, the show has gone on to become one of TV’s most iconic moments, much like Neil Armstrong‘s 1969 walk on the moon.
 The Beatles performed twice, both opening and closing the program.

 Here’s Ed Sullivan‘s legendary introduction from that night’s show: “Now yesterday and today, our theater’s been jammed with newspapermen and hundreds of photographers from all over the nation, and these veterans agreed with me that the city never has witnessed the excitement stirred by these youngsters from Liverpool who call themselves the Beatles.
 Now tonight, you’re gonna twice be entertained by them — right now, and again in the second half of our show.
 Ladies and gentlemen — the Beatles! (screams)”